-No, there are only 6 late run buses that cover the 18 normal runs so students do not ride the same bus for after-school.
-It is important that students know what bus he/she rides for after-school.
-Please keep in mind that the stops will require that students walk a little further.
+No, there are only 6 late run buses that cover the 19 normal routes, therefore, most students do not ride the same bus for after-school.
+It is important that students know what is the bus number he/she rides in after-school.
+Please keep in mind that the stops may require that students walk a little further.

 5. Are there late buses every day?

 No, late buses run on Monday, Wednesdays and Thursdays.
 After-School will still take place on Tuesdays and Fridays, with a smaller number of activities.
 Parents must provide transportation for their child on Tuesdays and Fridays.
 All students must be picked up by 5:30.

 6. How do you track attendance for after-school and what if I need to know if my child stayed after school?